kaievns/the-log/posts/lead/the-estimations-trap.md

 ![Accuracy and precision](./images/accuracy-precision.png?webp)

-Or, in case of the probabilities distribution graph, it looks like so:
+Or, in case of the estimation probabilities distribution graph, it looks like
+so:

 ![Accuracy and precision on a graph](./images/accuracy-precision-2.png?webp)